Andro-T/Zuchini1234.github.io/_posts/2020-12-22-module_2_project_-_king_county_business_case.markdown

 ```

 ### Our Final Model
-After dealing with the above mentioned assumptions and creating five separate models, trying to improve in each one, this is what we came out with in the end.
+After dealing with the above-mentioned assumptions and creating five separate models, trying to improve in each one, this is what we came out with in the end.
 ![Model_5_Summary]( https://github.com/Zuchini1234/King-County-Business-Case-Project-Mod-2/blob/master/Images/Model_5_Summary.png)

+These were the metrics for the final model:
+* **Adjusted R-Squared -** 0.755
+* **F-statistic -** 596.8
+* **P-Value** 0.00